KholdStare/haskell-intro/slides.md

     * User-specified cells are inputs
     * Formula cells are outputs
     * Cells are not updated as state by Excel
-    * Can be made easily Parallel
+    * Can be easily parallelized

 # Functional